magicblock-labs/conjunto/core/README.md

 - `GuideStrategy`/`RequestEndpoint` enums
   - Which endpoint to propagate a request to
-  - can be Chain/Ephemeral/Both/Others
+  - can be Chain/Ephemeral/Both

 - `DelegationRecord` struct
   - Account owner's pubkey
-  - `CommitFrequency` of the delegation's dump interval
+  - `CommitFrequency` frequency at which the account's state is commited to chain

 - `AccountsHolder` trait
   - Writable/Readonly/Payer store for Pubkeys